thibaut-neoledge/azure-docs.fr-fr/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 ## Suppression d’objets blob

-Pour supprimer un objet blob, obtenez d’abord une référence d’objet blob puis appelez la méthode `Delete`.
+Pour supprimer un objet blob, commencez par obtenir une référence d’objet blob, puis appelez la méthode **Delete**.

 	// Get a reference to a CloudBlobContainer with the variable name 'container' as described in
     // the "Access blob containers in code" section.